socketsupply/socket/CONTRIBUTING.md

 ## Contribution Guide Overview
 This guide provides steps on how to make contributions, report bugs, and become a part of the ongoing development of `Socket Runtime`.
-If you are just started learning about Socket Runtime, you can start from [here](https://socketsupply.co/guides/).
+If you are new to Socket Runtime, the [Guides](https://socketsupply.co/guides/) is a good place to start.

-## Setup and build the framework
+## Requirements

-To contribute to the project you need to clone the main repository first and install the dependencies.
+To contribute to the project you need to clone the repository and install the dependencies.

 ### MacOS and Linux